tomzy-ba/trb100/content/posts/OdinProjectJavascript.md

 For accessor properties there is no value or writable.

 - accessor descriptors are get, set, enumerable and configurable
-- get and set are special functions specifically for triggered when a object property is read/set

 ```Javascript
 let user = {
   name: "John",